 As I prepared my altar, I reflected on the Kitchen God’s omnipotence.
 My Auntie Katheryn had told me that she remembers certain times when women were prohibited from worship of the Kitchen God.
 My Uncle Sam recalls watching my grandmother arrange the incense and food offerings, after which she would ask one of her sons to bow towards the sky.
 Surely, I could trust that by now the Kitchen God’s views were more inclusive.

-A week before Chinese New Year’s, I thoroughly cleaned my home.
+A week before Chinese New Year, I thoroughly cleaned my home.
 Then I placed a bowl of oranges and tangerines as a sweet offering to the Kitchen God.
 I also poured him three small Chinese cups of rice wine, enough for him to get a little drunk.
 I lit the incense, regarded as soul food for the Gods, and watched as its smoke enveloped the plaque before making its heavenly ascent.

 Coincidence or not, good things began to happen.
 Three presentations I had been anxiously concerned about went smoothly; new job opportunities were offered to me; and travel invitations came my way.
 Perhaps the timing of this good fortune was coincidence, but nonetheless, I smiled at my altar every day, happy to share the credit.

 Since then, the Kitchen God has become a permanent and reassuring presence in my kitchen.
 It reminds me to be conscious in the kitchen and in life.
-Because I continue to interview family and friends on the meaning and protocol of the Kitchen God, I’ve been treated to unexpectedly beautiful conversations about spirituality and graced with remembrances of old China, and I am grateful to be adding ancient rituals to my life that honors my heritage.
-Fortunately, playfulness does not elude our sensibility: the Chinese acknowledge that the offerings are a bribe to the Kitchen God, that the sugary food are meant to sweeten his report, and that the wine is meant to intoxicate him into forgetting bad deeds—or, at the very least, to slur his words so that the Jade Emperor cannot understand his report.
+Because I continue to interview family and friends on the meaning and protocol of the Kitchen God, I’ve been treated to unexpectedly beautiful conversations about spirituality and graced with remembrances of old China, and I am grateful to be adding ancient rituals to my life that honor my heritage.
+Fortunately, playfulness does not elude our sensibility: the Chinese acknowledge that the offerings are a bribe to the Kitchen God, that the sugary food is meant to sweeten his report, and that the wine is meant to intoxicate him into forgetting bad deeds—or, at the very least, to slur his words so that the Jade Emperor cannot understand his report.
 If the year is favorable, many people clean the plaque and reuse it the following year.
 If the year goes badly, some Chinese replace the plaque to change their luck.

 This year, as the New Year approaches, I plan to thoroughly clean my house.
 Housekeeping is not my forte, but in hopes of a favorable report, I will honor the Kitchen God.
 I’m confident that it can’t hurt.
-But it’s also become my custom to make food offerings to the Kitchen God beyond New Years.
+But it’s also become my custom to make food offerings to the Kitchen God beyond New Year’s.
 In the winter and spring I offer him the traditional bowl of oranges, in the summer I am convinced he likes peaches and nectarines as much as I do, by autumn I bring him apples from the farmer’s market.
 After all, a God who protects me from kitchen disasters and makes my food more delicious and nourishing deserves to be given food bribes throughout the year.

 Print Your Own Kitchen God Note